-LANSING, Mich. — Election confidence has been a hot topic for years
+LANSING, Mich. — Election confidence has been a hot topic for years.

-"I think there's a profound obligation to try to help explain what's going on and what's in place and what's there, to help protect the right of every citizen to cast a vote who's entitled to cast one, the protections that would stop one who's not entitled - to stop them from voting - and to make sure that once the votes are cast, they're counted appropriately and accurately, and that there's a record," former Republican Michigan Governor John Engler.
+"I think there's a profound obligation to try to help explain what's going on and what's in place and what's there, to help protect the right of every citizen to cast a vote who's entitled to cast one, the protections that would stop one who's not entitled - to stop them from voting - and to make sure that once the votes are cast, they're counted appropriately and accurately, and that there's a record," said former Republican Michigan Gov. John Engler.
 "And all of this is in place."

 On Thursday, Engler and other members of the group met for the release of a new poll they had commissioned to gauge how confident voters are in the election process.